vanigupta123/nbody_sim/README.md

 - you should be able to open the colab and compile everything
 - the last cell will prompt you to input the number of particles, timesteps, and dt. here's what i input, as an example:
   <img width="733" height="35" alt="Screenshot 2025-10-17 at 10 26 24 PM" src="https://github.com/user-attachments/assets/39627dbd-8613-40f2-8d17-bff26157347c" />
-- find "Files" on the left side menu bar. you can find a csv for each timestep in the `output/` folder and a visualization of the particles in `nbody_sim.mp4`
+- find "Files" on the left side menu bar. you can find a csv for each timestep in the `output/` folder and a visualization of the particles across all time steps in `nbody_sim.mp4`
 - enjoy! and look forward to the rag description!